MirzaLeka/JavaScript-Land/README.md

 > But please, make sure you write clean and *error-free* code.

 One last important thing to say is that lessons are **not** connected.
-There is no **start** script.
+There is **no** start script.
 If you see any scripts in *package.json* file, these are not connected to one project, but rather spread across multiple lessons and used where needed.

-With that out of the way, I wish you happy coding.
+With that out of the way, I wish you happy coding and I hope you teach all of us something new.

 ### Lessons:
-* Lesson 1 - **Core JavaScript:** JS DOM, JS OOP, JS Storage
+* Lesson 1 - **Core JavaScript:** JS DOM, JS OOP ES5/ES6, JS Storage
 * Lesson 2 - **JavaScript Rules:** Hoisting, scopes, context, closures
 * Lesson 3 - **Modern JavaScript:** ES6, ES7, ES8, ES9 and beyond (major features)
 * Lesson 4 - **Collections:** Sets, Maps and Symbols